rruss/Simple-ToDo-App/README.md

 P.S:

-If you're faced with error "bad credentials" fix it by reducing security, for instance, allow less secure apps.
+If you're faced with error "bad credentials", fix it by reducing security, for instance, allow less secure apps.

 For gmail go to https://myaccount.google.com/lesssecureapps and turn on it.